sheepnir/Mac-Setting/MANUAL-SETUP.md

 ### Step 4: Install GitHub CLI

-GitHub CLI (gh) allows you to interact with GitHub from the terminal.
+GitHub CLI (gh) allows you to interact with GitHub from the terminal and clone repositories securely.

 ```bash
 # Install GitHub CLI